Autocar India

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

-With the inclusion of the Superscreen, the S-Class facelift’s cabin sees a reduction in the number of physical controls.
-Core functions like climate control, AC vent adjustment, mirrors, lights, etc are now buried in the central touchscreen, which robs the cabin of the intuitiveness that physical knobs and sliders offer, and can be distracting while on the move too.
+With the inclusion of the Superscreen, the S-Class facelift’s cabin has seen a reduction in the number of physical controls.
+Core functions, such as climate control, AC vent adjustment, mirrors and lights, are now buried in the central touchscreen, which robs the cabin of the intuitiveness that physical knobs and sliders offer and can be distracting while on the move.
 Thankfully, the side vents remain manually adjustable and can be fully shut off, and Mercedes has included a few physical controls on the steering wheel.

 Significant price increase expected